rust-lang/book/second-edition/nostarch/chapter08.md

 let hello = String::from("Hola");
 ```

-Listing 8-12: Storing greetings in different languages in strings
+Listing 8-14: Storing greetings in different languages in strings

 All of these are valid `String` values.

 ### Updating a String

 A `String` can grow in size and its contents can change, just like the contents
-of a `Vec`, by pushing more data into it.
-In addition, we can conveniently use
+of a `Vec<T>`, by pushing more data into it.
+In addition, we can conveniently
-the `+` operator or the `format!` macro to concatenate `String` values together.
+use the `+` operator or the `format!` macro to concatenate `String` values
+together.

 #### Appending to a String with `push_str` and `push`

 We can grow a `String` by using the `push_str` method to append a string slice,
-as shown in Listing 8-13:
+as shown in Listing 8-15:

 ```
 let mut s = String::from("foo");
 s.push_str("bar");
 ```

-Listing 8-13: Appending a string slice to a `String` using the `push_str` method
+Listing 8-15: Appending a string slice to a `String` using the `push_str` method

 After these two lines, `s` will contain `foobar`.
 The `push_str` method takes a
 string slice because we don’t necessarily want to take ownership of the
 parameter.
-For example, the code in Listing 8-14 shows that it would be
+For example, the code in Listing 8-16 shows that it would be
 unfortunate if we weren’t able to use `s2` after appending its contents to `s1`:

 ```